oilroute.app — AI Energy Supply Chain Intelligence

 Executive summary

-The ongoing Strait of Hormuz crisis continues to severely disrupt global oil supply, leading to sustained high crude oil prices and a dramatic increase in VLCC tanker freight rates.
-This energy shock is propagating through the petrochemical and fertilizer sectors, with significant inflationary pressures expected across various industries and consumer goods.
+The closure of the Strait of Hormuz has severely disrupted global oil supply, leading to significant price increases in crude oil and VLCC freight rates.
+This energy shock is cascading through the supply chain, impacting petrochemicals, fertilizers, and aluminum, with broad inflationary pressures expected.

 Commodity cascade timeline